YeoSJ116/YeoSJ116.github.io/README.md

 If you are more familiar with Korean, come to the Korean blog.

 # References
-* I based this web platform.
+* I based this web platform:
 [HCZ Material theme](https://github.com/codeasashu/hcz-jekyll-blog)